ror-community/ror-site/content/blog/2024-10-15-case-study-curvenote.md

 thumb = "/img/blog/curvenote/curvenote-logo.png"
 images = ['/img/blog/curvenote/curvenote-logo.png']
 author = "Amanda French"
-description = "In this interview with Curvenote founder Rowan Cockett, we envision a world in which an authoring and publication platform helps scientists collaborate earlier, publish faster, and effortlessly integrate structured metadata into beautiful, richly connected, and highly interactive publications and portfolios."
+description = "In this interview with Curvenote founder Rowan Cockett, we envision a world in which an authoring and publication platform helps scientists collaborate earlier, publish faster, and easily use structured metadata to create fully connected and highly interactive publications and portfolios."
 +++

 {{< figure src="/img/blog/curvenote/curvenote-logo.png" class="featured-figure" alt="Curvenote logo" >}}

-In this interview with Curvenote founder Rowan Cockett, we envision a world in which an authoring and publication platform helps scientists collaborate earlier, publish faster, and effortlessly integrate structured metadata into beautiful, richly connected, and highly interactive publications and portfolios.
+In this interview with Curvenote founder Rowan Cockett, we envision a world in which an authoring and publication platform helps scientists collaborate earlier, publish faster, and easily use structured metadata to create fully connected and highly interactive publications and portfolios.

 {{% callout color="green" icon="no-icon" %}}